 Based on its aggressive enforcement program and its recently issued Framework for Sanctions Compliance Programs, OFAC has established a new era in sanctions compliance.
 Trade compliance is often siloed into its own operation, sometimes in, and other times outside of, the compliance function.

 OFAC’s Compliance Framework is direct and clear about expectations and benefits that can be earned.
 There is no question that companies will receive significant benefits if they suffer apparent violations after implementing an effective sanctions compliance program.
-In some minor cases, a compliance program may make the difference between a warning letter and a civil penalty.
+In some minor cases, an OFAC compliance program may make the difference between a warning letter and a civil penalty.

 Companies have to keep their respective eyes on the ball and plan for implementation of a sanctions compliance program.
 To do so, companies have to keep their focus on five important issues: